 |Experience||Varies; at least 1-2 years of experience in the automotive industry|

-|Key Skills||Listening, verbal and written communication, time-management, critical-thinking, coordination, customer-service and management skills**|
+|Key Skills||Listening, verbal and written communication, time-management, critical-thinking, coordination, customer-service, and management skills|

-|Computer Skills||Ability to use accounting, financial analysis and other related software; knowledge of automotive parts and systems|
+|Computer/Technical Skills||Ability to use accounting, financial analysis, and other related software; knowledge of automotive parts and systems|

 Step 1: Get a Job at an Automobile Dealership

 There are several pathways to becoming an auto finance manager.
 Entry-level positions in the automotive dealership business typically require the minimum of a high school diploma.
 A job as an auto salesperson is an ideal entry-level point that helps prospective managers obtain experience as well as gain an introduction to automotive sales and financing.
-New sales employees usually receive a combination of on-the-job training, mentoring and classroom training.
+New sales employees usually receive a combination of on-the-job training, mentoring, and classroom training.

 Step 2: Pursue Postsecondary Education

 Although not required by all employers, postsecondary programs in automotive finance management or a related area can be beneficial.
-Some examples of coursework covered in such programs include dealership accounting, finance and insurance management, business law and automotive marketing.
+Some examples of coursework covered in such programs include dealership accounting, finance and insurance management, business law, and automotive marketing.
 Prospective students can choose to enroll in just a few courses or complete a degree program and earn an associate's degree or bachelor's degree in automotive marketing and management.

-- Consider online training.
+You may want to consider online training.
 Postsecondary educational programs that provide training in preparation for a position as an automotive finance manager may not be available in all areas.
 Aspiring candidates may want to consider the option of pursuing their studies online.
 The Automotive Dealership Institute (ADI) offers prospective students online training programs.

 Step 3: Become an Auto Finance Manager

 Since many auto dealers require prospective F&I managers to have previous dealership experience, having worked within auto sales or a similar entry-level job is a good stepping stone to a position as an auto finance manager.
 With this experience, as well as knowledge of business and financing, individuals can apply their training to an auto finance managerial position.
 Common duties in this career include working with financial lenders and selling insurance programs.
-There is also room for further career advancement to positions such as finance director, general sales manager and general dealership manager.
+There is also room for further career advancement to positions such as finance director, general sales manager, and general dealership manager.